-The Commission Implementing Regulation and Delegated Regulation applied fully, as a package, from 31 December 2020, and thus now apply in the United Kingdom as retained EU law.
-They establish three categories of UAS operation: open, specific and certified.
+These regulations establish three categories of UAS operation: open, specific and certified.
 They concentrate on the details applicable to the open and specific categories.
-The process for the certified category is expected to borrow heavily from existing manned aircraft standards.
 The Implementing Regulation contains rules and procedures for the operation of unmanned aircraft, including an Annex on UAS operations in the 'open' and 'specific' categories.
 The Delegated Regulation prescribes product criteria for UAS for open category use, limits marketing of UAS that do not meet those criteria, and governs third-country operators of UAS.

-In the United Kingdom, most requirements of the Air Navigation Order are disapplied for UAS operated within the open or specific categories.
-The United Kingdom had already introduced registration and competency requirements in a manner designed to comply with the anticipated EU regulations, and these have now been superseded by the requirements in the retained Implementing Regulation.
+In the United Kingdom, the normal provisions of the Air Navigation Order on certification and the role of the CAA are disapplied for UAS operated within the open or specific categories.
+The United Kingdom had already introduced registration and competency requirements in a manner designed to comply with the anticipated EU regulations, and these have now been superseded by the requirements in the assimilated Implementing Regulation.

+The process for the certified category is expected to borrow heavily from existing manned aircraft standards.
 Published regulations relating to the certified category are still awaited in the UK.

 UAS specially designed or modified for military use always require a licence for export from the United Kingdom.
 Likewise, a licence is required for the export of dual-use UAS as defined in EU and UK regulations.
-Dual-use UAS include certain UAS designed for beyond-line-ofsight operations with high endurance, with a range over 300 kilometres or with autonomous flight control and navigation capability.
+Dual-use UAS include certain UAS designed for beyond-line-of-sight operations with high endurance, with a range over 300 kilometres or with autonomous flight control and navigation capability.
 The general export control regime is supplemented by country-specific measures, such as those in force in relation to Iran.